FMTV Truck Sales FAQ’s

 How much do FMTV’s and Acela Monterras cost?

 We’ve made every effort to offer fair, reasonable and transparent pricing – truck base pricing runs on a sliding scale from $29,990 (4×4 FMTV) up to $105,000 (6×6 Monterra).
 Please see pricing matrix here for full pricing.
-We can also provide financing from just $350/month*!
-Pre-qualify now by filling out our secure one-page online credit application here.
+Check out our financing options here.

 Do you offer financing